WillBerner/Note-Taker/README.md

 ## Usage Instructions

 Navigate to the live link using the title of this README or by clicking [here](https://notetaking-app-express.herokuapp.com/).

-Users are presented with a list of notes they have taken that they can then view.
+Users are presented with a shared list of notes that have been taken, and can view specific notes for further information.
 Users are also able to create new notes or delete existing ones.

 &copy; 2021 [Will](https://github.com/WillBerner)